Larisa21Pasa/SVM-for-Breast-Cancer-Diagnosis/README.md

 Verification that the sum of alphas and the class is 0

 !!!
+This is a team project developed during the 4th year of the Automatics and Computers program. !!!

+!!!
 My contribution to the project development includes code implementation—Genetic Algorithm—and documentation.